janmanfai/cypress-cheat-sheet/README.md

 ## Aliases

-Define Alias for Elements inside `beforeEach()` if you want to select an element in multiple tests.
+You can define an alias for elements inside `beforeEach()` if you want to select an element in multiple tests.

 ```javascript
 beforeEach(() => {